Enter your personal details

 - To identify if you meet the lender’s loan eligibility criteria

-- To arrive at the loan amount and interest rate to offer to you.
+- To arrive at the loan amount and interest rate suitable for you

 Therefore, your CIBIL score is an important tool to help you manage your financial health.

 A low CIBIL score becomes an obstacle for borrowers to avail desired loan amounts at a low-interest rate.
 However, users can purchase their CIBIL report.
 From your CIBIL report, you can check your CIBIL score whenever you want.
 For that, you have to follow some steps.

 A CIBIL report contains your credit history as given by the financial institutions and banks.
 Also, you can get access to your CIBIL score and other financial behaviour.
 To avail of your CIBIL report, a user needs to take a subscription.
 Credit rating agencies facilitate different subscription packages for users.
 Make a subscription request to the respective agency, and they will send you a mail.